 Figures 6-8 show distributions of electromagnetic work given by Equation 11.
 As with the electric potentials in Figures 2-4, the distributions of electromagnetic work in the two hemispheres are in general highly similar.
-The largest differences appear during local summer for $\theta_c$ orientations with a negative IMF $B_z$ component (bottom row of panels in Figure 8), for which the NH distributions are overall more intense and electromagnetic work in the polar cap is greater, consistent with the CPCP values shown in the bottom row of Figure 4.
-On the other hand the hemispheric ratios of integrated work (indicated in the top right corner of each panel) are largest for $\theta_c$ orientations having a positive IMF $B_z$ component, although the magnitudes of integrated work are generally very small for these $\theta_c$ orientations.
+The largest differences appear during local summer for θ_c orientations with a negative IMF B_z component (bottom row of panels in Figure 8), for which the NH distributions are overall more intense and electromagnetic work in the polar cap is greater, consistent with the CPCP values shown in the bottom row of Figure 4.
+On the other hand the hemispheric ratios of integrated work (indicated in the top right corner of each panel) are largest for θ_c orientations having a positive IMF B_z component, although the magnitudes of integrated work are generally very small for these θ_c orientations.
 This appears to hold in particular for local winter.

-- In each panel of each of these figures the electromagnetic work integrated over the entire polar ionosphere for each hemisphere is indicated in the top right corner.
-Comparison of these values for a given IMF orientation and different seasons indicates that the integrated electromagnetic work strictly increases from local winter to local summer (where equinox is strictly between winter and summer): During local winter conditions ( $\Psi = \pm 25^{\circ}$ , Figure 6) integrated work ranges between 1 and 46 GW, whereas during local summer conditions ( $\Psi = \pm 25^{\circ}$ , Figure 8) integrated work ranges between 7 and 108 GW. - For all seasons and for IMF $B_z > 0$ configurations (top three panels in each figure) the locus of enhanced work on the dayside depends on the sign of IMF $B_y$ .
-In particular, in the top left corner ( $B_y < 0$ in the NH, $B_y > 0$ in the SH) the enhancement is greatest over post-noon MLTs, and in the top right corner ( $B_y > 0$ in the NH, $B_y < 0$ in the SH) the enhancement is greatest
+In each panel of each of these figures the electromagnetic work integrated over the entire polar ionosphere for each hemisphere is indicated in the top right corner.
+Comparison of these values for a given IMF orientation and different seasons indicates that the integrated electromagnetic work strictly increases from local winter to local summer (where equinox is strictly between winter and summer): During local winter conditions ($\Psi=\pm25^{\circ}$, Figure 6) integrated work ranges between 1 and 46 GW, whereas during local summer conditions ($\Psi=\pm25^{\circ}$, Figure 8) integrated work ranges between 7 and 108 GW.

+For all seasons and for IMF $B_z > 0$ configurations (top three panels in each figure) the locus of enhanced work on the dayside depends on the sign of IMF B_y .
+In particular, in the top left corner ($B_y < 0$ in the NH, $B_y > 0$ in the SH) the enhancement is greatest over post-noon MLTs, and in the top right corner ($B_y > 0$ in the NH, $B_y < 0$ in the SH) the enhancement is greatest over pre-noon MLTs on the dayside.
+This dependence on IMF B_y is the same as the dependence exhibited by Alfvénic energy deposition (e.g., Figure 2 in Hatch et al., 2018), and opposite the dependence exhibited by the polar cusp (Zhang et al., 2013,

 Figure 6.
-Electromagnetic work in the Northern Hemisphere (colored contours) and Southern Hemisphere (black contour lines) as a function of IMF clock angle for dipole tilt angle $\Psi = \mp 25^{\circ}$ (local winter), in the same layout as Figure 2.
-The In each panel the spacing between contours and contour lines (indicated by " $\Delta$ cont") is constant fixed to facilitate comparison between hemispheres, and is such that no more than four contour levels are shownin each panel.
+Electromagnetic work in the Northern Hemisphere (colored contours) and Southern Hemisphere (black contour lines) as a function of IMF clock angle for dipole tilt angle $\Psi=\mp25^\circ$ (local winter), in the same layout as Figure 2.
+In each panel the spacing between contours and contour lines (indicated by " Δ cont") is fixed to facilitate comparison between hemispheres, and is such that no more than four contour levels are shown.
 The spacing therefore varies from panel to panel.
 The color of all contour levels are nonetheless scaled to the colorbar shown at bottom.